hoveychen/slime/README.md

 > [!NOTE]
 > The default configuration assumes that the service provider operates in a single-threaded mode (e.g., heavy-load generative AI tasks using GPU).
 If this is not the case, you can increase the degree of parallelism by specifying the `numWorker` flag.

+### Application request
+The downstream applications are free to invoke the hub with any HTTP request.

+* If the hub has been setup to require an `appPassword`, the application HTTP request should include a header `Slime-App-Password`.
+* The requests are then forwarded to the remote service providers if any available.
+If there are no service providers, status `503 Service Unavailable` will be returned.
+Including a HTTP header `Slime-Block: 1` will block the request until service providers become available.

 ## Contributing
 Contributions are welcome.
 Feel free to open issues and submit merge requests.